MaCFP Condensed Phase Phenomena

 • Develop standard data set formats for experimental data on pyrolysis;

-• Develop requirements for data set quality and establishing a data review committee;
+• Develop requirements for data set quality and establish a data review committee;

 • Incorporate compliant data into the existing MaCFP data repository;